Ic-ks/restartable-flow/README.md

 Compose screens often display asynchronously loaded data provided as `StateFlow<ScreenState>` by a `ViewModel`.
 It's inevitable that exceptions might occur during data retrieval, prompting the question of how to recover from errors.
-A user-triggered retry provides a simple solution, but implementing it with `Flow.retryWhen {...}` becomes less satisfying if you must do it for every screen.
+While a user-triggered retry provides a simple solution, implementing it with `Flow.retryWhen {...}` becomes less satisfying, especially when dealing with it for every screen.
-Especially when you also want to handle a second case: A user-triggered refresh without an error.
+This dissatisfaction grows further when you need to handle a second case: a user-triggered refresh without an error.
-So if you are tired to write boilerplate code over and over again, then you are at the right place.
+If you're tired of writing boilerplate code repeatedly, you've come to the right place.
-Only a few lines are needed to solve this problem, but first, let's dive into some example code to get a better understanding of the problem.
+Solving this problem requires only a few lines of code, but first, let's explore some minimal working example code to gain a better understanding of the issue.

 #### Defining Screen States ####